simonscmap/cmap-node-api/utility/distributed-datasets.md

 Note, this function does not throw an error if no common denominator server can be found; it will just return an empty list.
 However, the `queryHandler` will, under certain conditions, send the user a 400 if no candidate servers can be identified.

+## Note on Code Organization

+Modules pertaining to the router can be found in `/utility/queryHandler/` ande `/utility/router`;

+`queryHandler/` contains the entry point, called by route controllers, as well as the implementation of the calls to the on-prem or cluster node, and the subsequent streaming of the response data (`AccumulatorStream.js`), and helpers for getting the correct pool connection (`getPool.js`).

+`router/` contains both the main `getCandidateList` function which orchestrates the logical steps to determine the candidate list, including querying the database for information about table locations, and a slough of helper functions that break down the work into the smallest possible logical parts.
+Most of these are contained in [pure.js](/utility/router/pure.js), which denotes that none of the functions implement side effects (such as making fetches or providing responses).
+Also in `router/` are the implementations for the `roundRobin` and the internal queries for table information.

 ## Server Names

-A set strings representing the available servers is stored in [constants.js](/utility/constants.js).
+A set of strings representing the available servers is stored in [constants.js](/utility/constants.js).
 This must be manually updated if any additional servers are added.

 ## Round Robin & default to rainier